National Highway 4 (India, old numbering)

 National Highway 4 (NH 4) was a major National Highway before National Highway renumbering in Western and Southern India.
 NH 4 linked four of the 10 most populous Indian cities – Mumbai, Pune, Bangalore, and Chennai.
-NH 4 was 1235 km in length and passed through the states of Maharashtra, Karnataka and Tamil Nadu.
+NH 4 was 1235 km in length and passed through the states of Maharashtra, Karnataka, and Tamil Nadu.
+It is now numbered as National Highway 48 (India).
+National Highway 4 was known as P.B.
+Road (Pune-Bangalore Road) in many parts of Maharashtra and Karnataka states, before it was renumbered.